-In addition, ad-hoc observational supervisions are conducted to reflect on good practice.
-Any poor practice observed will be dealt with through supervision or by following BBC procedures regarding poor performance
+In addition, ad-hoc observations of practice are provided by the management team as they also cover a proportion of support where required.
+This provided further support ion understanding the needs of y/p and staff delivery of care where reviewing and reflect on good practice.
+Any poor practice observed will be dealt with through supervision or by following BBC procedures regarding poor performance.